-Microsoft launched Office 365 in New Zealand earlier today.
+Microsoft launched its web-delivered Office 365 in New Zealand earlier today.

-Microsoft understandably wants a return on the investment it made developing Office 365 and installing the hardware to run it.
-The company has performed badly recently and its desktop Office product line is a much-needed cash cow.
+The company has performed badly recently and its desktop Office product line is a much needed cash cow.

 So is NZ$9.25 – or A$7.90 in Australia – the right price for the market?